fgnt/paderwasn/paderwasn/experiments/README.md

 ```

 ## Source separation
-This example shows the transcription performance of the integrated sampling rate synchronization and acoustic beamforming approach
+This example shows the transcription performance of the integrated sampling rate synchronization and acoustic beamforming approach proposed in [5]
-on [LibriWASN](https://github.com/fgnt/libriwasn/blob/main/libriwasn/reference_system/separate_sources.py]) [5] with varying microphone constellations
+on [LibriWASN](https://github.com/fgnt/libriwasn/blob/main/libriwasn/reference_system/separate_sources.py]) [6] with varying microphone constellations
 and compares it with the LibriWASN [reference system](https://github.com/fgnt/libriwasn/blob/main/libriwasn/reference_system/separate_sources.py) which uses the dynamic weighted average coherence
 drift (DWACD) method for SRO estimation from [3].
 Firstly, time-frequency masks are estimated using a complex Angular Central Gaussian Mixture Model (cACGMM).